Thomas Mann: Pre-war and Second World War period

-In 1933, while travelling in the South of France and living in Sanary-sur-Mer, Mann heard from his eldest children, Klaus and Erika in Munich, that it would not be safe for him to return to Germany.
-The family (except these two children) emigrated to Küsnacht, near Zürich, Switzerland, but received Czechoslovak citizenship and a passport in 1936.
-In 1939, following the German occupation of Czechoslovakia, Mann emigrated to the United States.
-He moved to Princeton, New Jersey, where he lived on 65 Stockton Street and began to teach at Princeton University.
+In 1939, following the German occupation of Czechoslovakia, Mann emigrated to the United States, while his in-laws only managed, thanks to high-ranking connections, to leave Germany for Zurich in October 1939.
+The Manns moved to Princeton, New Jersey, where they lived on 65 Stockton Street and he began to teach at Princeton University.
+In 1941 he was designated consultant in German Literature, later Fellow in Germanic Literature, at the Library of Congress.
 In 1942, the Mann family moved to 1550 San Remo Drive in the Pacific Palisades neighborhood of Los Angeles, California.
-The Manns were prominent members of the German expatriate community of Los Angeles, and would frequently meet other emigres at the house of Salka and Bertold Viertel in Santa Monica, and at the Villa Aurora, the home of fellow German exile Lion Feuchtwanger.
+The Manns were prominent members of the German expatriate community of Los Angeles and frequently met other émigrés at the house of Salka and Bertold Viertel in Santa Monica, and at the Villa Aurora, the home of fellow German exile Lion Feuchtwanger.
+Thomas Mann's always difficult relationship with his brother Heinrich, who envied Thomas's success and wealth and also differed politically, hardly improved when the latter arrived in California, poor and sickly, in need of support.
 On 23 June 1944, Thomas Mann was naturalized as a citizen of the United States.
 The Manns lived in Los Angeles until 1952.

 Anti-Nazi broadcasts

-The outbreak of World War II, on 1 September 1939, prompted Mann to offer anti-Nazi speeches (in German) to the German people via the BBC.
-In October 1940, he began monthly broadcasts, recorded in the U.S. and flown to London, where the BBC broadcast them to Germany on the longwave band.
+The outbreak of World War II, on 1 September 1939, prompted Mann to offer anti-Nazi speeches in German to the German people via the BBC.
+In October 1940, he began monthly broadcasts, recorded in the U.S. and flown to London, where the BBC German Service broadcast them to Germany on the longwave band.
 In these eight-minute addresses, Mann condemned Hitler and his "paladins" as crude philistines completely out of touch with European culture.
 In one noted speech, he said: "The war is horrible, but it has the advantage of keeping Hitler from making speeches about culture."

-Mann was one of the few publicly active opponents of Nazism among German expatriates in the U.S. In a BBC broadcast of 30 December 1945, Mann expressed understanding as to why those peoples that had suffered from the Nazi regime would embrace the idea of German collective guilt.
+Mann was one of the few publicly active opponents of Nazism among German expatriates in the U.S. In a BBC broadcast of 30 December 1945, after the defeat of Germany, Mann said he understood why those peoples that had suffered from the Nazi regime would embrace the idea of German collective guilt.
 But he also thought that many enemies might now have second thoughts about "revenge".
-And he expressed regret that such judgement cannot be based on the individual.
+And he expressed regret that such judgement cannot be based on the individual: